 Even so, most of us track the official, quantified quality assurance data offered by school systems about as carefully as we track nutritional information on our daily diets.
 We have to eat something, and those of us who are struggling to make ends meet are not reading the fine print.
 Some parents have the resources and energy to delve into the “school quality” data in an effort to be deliberate and discriminating … many don’t.
 Even among those who are paying attention, few notice that school quality indices don’t actually line up with what they care about in terms of the long term well-being of their children.
 Most of us are primarily concerned with bringing home enough money to keep the lights on.

 In exchange for the entitlement to free childcare, we hand our children over (if grudgingly) to be slowly habituated to authoritarian, consumerist learning cultures.
-The authoritarianism that arises in schools apparently of necessity (we save money by increasing student/teacher ratios), in fact also serves as excellent preparation for participation in our plutocracy.
+The authoritarianism that arises in schools apparently of necessity (we save money by increasing student/teacher ratios), in fact also serves as excellent preparation for acquiescence to plutocracy.

 If we don’t get off this path, we will all be governed, twenty years hence, by habitually torpid, rule-addicted, narrow-minded, approval-seeking consumers, who will vastly outnumber any number of voices of courage, critical reason, inquiry, innovation, inspiration, or self-directed, community-minded action that we try to cultivate around the fringes.